 In this book, we have concentrated on convenient data structures for processing graphs.
-There has also been a lot of work on storing graphs in a flexible, portable, space-efficient way.
-Significant compression is possible if we have a priori information about the graph.
-For example, the edges of a triangulation of n points in the plane can be represented with about 6n bits [74, 281].
+There is also a lot of work on storing graphs in a flexible, portable, space-efficient way.
+Significant compression is possible if we have a priori information about the graphs.
+For example, the edges of a triangulation of n points in the plane can be represented with about 6n bits [42, 168].